GandhiCloudLab/seismic-api/readme.md

 It shows the below page.

-4. Select the appropriate checkboxes for the requried permissions for token.
+4. Select the appropriate checkboxes for the required  permissions for token.
 5. Click on `Get Token`

 <img src="images/img-02.png">